Christmas Tree Decoration Tips

 Another cheaply way trick is to buy some scented candles.
 Your home will smell fantastic in no time.

-Wrap some pine branches around your door bannister.
+Wrap some pine branches around your door banister.
 You can also add some fairy lights.

-Of course you can, but in order to keep the “message” in it’s own shape, you should have a Christmas tree ( a fake one, made of plastic, it’s thousand times more polluting than a natural one ).
-The best choice may be to buy a and re-plant it after the holidays.
+Of course, you can, but to keep the “message” in its shape, you should have a Christmas tree ( a fake one, made of plastic, it’s a thousand times more polluting than a natural one ).
+The best choice may be to buy a and replant it after the holidays.

-It really depends.
-If you want to celebrate the Winter holidays in the traditional way, it is definitely a good choice to buy a Christmas tree.
-Other than winter holidays, the tree have a good effect visual outdoor.
+It depends.
+If you want to celebrate the Winter holidays traditionally, it is a good choice to buy a Christmas tree.
+Other than winter holidays, the tree has a good effect visual outdoor.
 Your garden will look very pleasant.

 Traditionally, people put the Christmas tree in the corner of the living room ( or the family room ).
 To give a more Christmassy effect, I recommend you to put it near the fireplace ( but pay attention to the heat of the fireplace, because it can damage the structure of the tree ).

-If you have a fake Christmas tree, first of all you have to go through it and separate all the limbs.
+If you have a fake Christmas tree, first of all, you have to go through it and separate all the limbs.
 So unfold the tree, separate the limbs and make it natural looking as possible.
-If you have a real Christmas tree, the things will come naturally.
+If you have a real Christmas tree, things will come naturally.

 The second stage of the decoration process is to put the lights on it.
 Take a strand of lights and run it down the limb and back up the limb.
 Repeat the process for all the levels of the tree.

 You can also build something like a crown.
 For this, you can use ribbons as a tree topper.
-Personally, I recommend this kind of ornaments ( ribbons ) to be inserted in more areas, not only in the topper side.
+I recommend this kind of ornament ( ribbons ) to be inserted in more areas, not only on the topper side.
 If you want to use more than one ribbon on your Christmas tree, the secret is to place the first ribbon in the topper area and then repeat the process with the rest of the ribbons.

 You can also mix the star ( or the angel ) from the top with the ribbon decoration.
 After you fixate the star, take the ribbon decoration and go over the tree.
-I like to use this kind of decoration to give the fullness effect to the tree.
+I like to use this kind of decoration to give full effect to the tree.

 Finally, make sure that the color combination of the ribbon decoration is the same as the color combination of the tree ornaments.

-In this point of the Christmas tree decoration process, you can add other tree ornaments.
-There are big ornaments, like snowflakes, deers, mosses, reindeer, Santa’s masks, etc. .
-Christmas tree message signs, like “Merry Christmas”, or “Home Sweet Home”, or whatever, are also good.
+At this point in the Christmas tree decoration process, you can add other tree ornaments.
+There are big ornaments, like snowflakes, deers, mosses, reindeer, Santa’s masks, etc… Christmas tree message signs, like “Merry Christmas”, or “Home Sweet Home”, or whatever, are also good.
 Distribute those personalization ornaments equally, on all sides of the tree.

-After you placed the bigger ornaments, start to insert small ornaments (can be any small size ornaments ): Christmas tree balls, family ornaments, holiday ornaments, etc. .
-Those small ornaments will go in between all those big ornaments and ribbons.
-Again, fill them all over the tree ( not only in the front side of it ).
-The main word which describe this step is “Personalization of the Christmas tree”.
+After you placed the bigger ornaments, start to insert small ornaments (can be any small size ornaments ): Christmas tree balls, family ornaments, holiday ornaments, etc… Those small ornaments will go in between all those big ornaments and ribbons.
+Again, fill them all over the tree ( not only on the front side of it ).
+The main word which describes this step is “Personalization of the Christmas tree”.